McFoggy/TodoOnFire/README.md

 4. When it finishes deploying, it will log the URL for each Function.
 Note the "Function URL" for `slashTodo` (e.g., https://us-central1-PROJECTID.cloudfunctions.net/slashTodo)

 On a single installation, if you have multiple mattermost teams and want to use the slash command on each, then you have to register several tokens (one for each slash command created).
-For that you can define token to conatin several command id by separating them using a comma `firebase functions:config:set mattermost.token="token1,token2,token3"`
+For that you can define token to contain several command id by separating them using a comma `firebase functions:config:set mattermost.token="token1,token2,token3"`

 The resulting Firebase environment config should look like:
 ```